stefinfection/RUFUS/README.md

-    -c control(s) A single control or comma-delimited array of multiple controls; must be located in data_directory -b genome_build  The desired genome build; currently only supports GRCh38 -r reference  The reference file matching the genome build; must be located in data_directory -a slurm_account  The account for the slurm jobs -p slurm_partition    The partition for the slurm jobs -l slurm_job_array_limit    The maximum amount of jobs slurm allows in an array; this can be zero if NOT using optional windowed mode (-w)
+    -c control(s) A single control or comma-delimited array of multiple controls; must be located in data_directory -b genome_build  The desired genome build; currently only supports GRCh38 -r reference  The reference file matching the genome build; must be located in data_directory -a slurm_account  The account for the SLURM jobs -p slurm_partition    The partition for the SLURM jobs -l slurm_job_array_limit    The maximum amount of jobs SLURM allows in an array; this can be zero if NOT using optional windowed mode (-w)

 Optional Arguments:
     -m kmer_depth_cutoff  The amount of kMers that must overlap the variant to be included in the final call set; defaults to 5
     -w window_size    The size of the windows to run RUFUS on, in units of kilabases (KB); allowed range between 500-5000; defaults to single run of entire genome if not provided
-    -e email  The email address to notify with slurm updates -q slurm_job_queue_lgimit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the slurm job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
+    -e email  The email address to notify with SLURM updates -q slurm_job_queue_limit    The maximum amount of jobs able to be ran at once; defaults to 20 -t slurm_time_limit   The maximum amount of time to let the SLURM job run; defaults to 7 days for full run, or one hour per window (DD-HH:MM:SS)
     -f path_to_rufus_container    If not provided, will look in current directory for rufus.sif -z rufus_threads  Number of threads provided to RUFUS; defaults to 36 -h help   Print usage